 The name has its origins in the tale of the night of his birth, where it is purported that a shooting star heralded his coming.
 Henceforth he was often referred to as the ‘shining’ or ‘bright’ star.

 Whilst the holiday has always been an important one, it was largely seen as secondary to that of the founder of the DPRK, President Kim Il Sung.
 In recent years, however, its importance has increased greatly.

 What is it like to visit during the Day of The Shining Star?

 Given the chilly weather in February, it might not seem like the ideal time to visit – but the celebrations of the Day of the Shining Star make an excellent reason.

 Events vary from year to year, but you can generally expect to see a mixture of mass dancing, music performances, military parades, and a lavish evening fireworks display.

 The festival is not only an opportunity for North Koreans to celebrate the auspicious birth of their second leader; due to the gravity of the occasion, they are also given special gifts to mark the occasion.

-If you’d like to celebrate the Day of The Shining Star with Young Pioneer Tours check out one of our tours that coincides with the event.
-In North Korea, seeing truly is believing!.
+If you’d like to celebrate the Day of The Shining Star with Young Pioneer Tours check out one of our many North Korean Tours.